NetherlandsForensicInstitute/scratch/README.md

 # create and copy pre-commit-config.yaml
 pre-commit install
 pre-commit install-hooks
-just check # will run pre-commit for all files (not required)
+just check-quality # will run pre-commit for all files (not required)
 ```

 > [!NOTE] Using `devenv` is highly recommended — it guarantees a consistent,